 - Make the risotto: In the same pan, over medium heat, add a splash of olive oil then sauté the onion for a few minutes until soft and translucent.
-Add the garlic and cook for 30 minutes.
+Add the garlic and cook for 30 seconds.
 Pour in the rice and stir.
 Pour in the white wine and allow to reduce.
 Reduce to low heat and add a ladle of stock at a time, stirring regularly.
 This regular stirring agitates the rice and allows it to release starch, creating a creamy texture.
-Continue to simmer until the rice is cooked.
-Stir in the peas, a few tablespoons butter and grated parmesan cheese then season with salt and pepper to taste.
-Add a generous squeeze of lemon juice.
+Continue to simmer and add liquid until the grains are cooked.
+Stir the peas into the creamy risotto, a few tablespoons butter and grated parmesan cheese then season with salt and pepper to taste.
+Add a generous squeeze of lemon juice and a sprinkle of lemon zest, if you wish.
 Return the shrimp to the pan, allowing to heat through for a minute then garnish with chives and serve.

 - Braised chicken Osso Buco with Risotto Milanese